barsanuphe/librariansync/README.md

 F. Hamilton books you just read, and also everything by Alexandre Dumas:

     python librarian.py -l tag:opera dumas -x hamilton -k

+Display the title and description for all of your Aldous Huxley ebooks:

+    python librarian.py -f author:huxley --info title description

 ## LibrarianSync